bjohannsson/SHW/README.md

 ![alt text](images/slots.PNG?raw=true "Slotted schedule")

 ### Example 3:
 Two analog thresholds are implemented with DACs and analog comparators.
 The DAC outputs are fed through external capacitors to reduce voltage ripple.
+The PSoC uses two 8-bit DACs to emulate a 12-bit DAC, which increases the ripple.
 When both comparator outputs are HIGH, the signal *th_detect* goes HIGH, triggering an ISR (which is disconnected in the figure).
 This is used to detect channel activity, thereof especially a start of a packet preamble being transmitted by another device.
 ![alt text](images/th.PNG?raw=true "Thresholds")

 ### Example 4: